cbopp-art/lazyFade/README.md

 fadeDelay.js
 ======

-This small [jQuery](http://www.jquery.com) Plugin fades in a row of elements smoothly.
+This [jQuery](http://www.jquery.com) Plugin simply fades a row of elements but in a smoothly way.
+The fade of each next element gets delayed slightly what gives to the whole transition a precious touch.

 ###Demo
 Coming soon...